-In our society the job of a banker is treated as a gentlemen’s job.
-Especially in a middle class income group where desk jobs are the ultimate cherished desires, bank jobs are on the top of their list.
+In our society, the job of a banker is treated as a gentlemen’s job.
+Especially in a middle-class income group where desk jobs are the ultimate cherished desires, bank jobs are on the top of their list.
 Obviously, the level of competition among the candidates is extremely high.
-In this blog, I am going to share some exclusive tips that are essential to crack bank job interviews.
+In this article, I am going to share some exclusive tips that are essential to crack bank job interviews.

 1. Check the Bank’s Website